The New International Encyclopedia

-The New International Encyclopedia was an American encyclopedia first published in 1902 by Dodd, Mead and Company.
+The New International Encyclopedia is an American encyclopedia first published in 1902 by Dodd, Mead & Co.
 It descended from the International Cyclopaedia (1884) and was updated in 1906, 1914 and 1926.

 History

 The New International Encyclopedia was the successor of the International Cyclopaedia (1884).
-Initially, The International Cyclopaedia was largely a reprint of Alden's Library of Universal Knowledge, which was a reprint of the British Chambers's Encyclopaedia.
-The title was changed to The New International Encyclopedia in 1902, with editors Harry Thurston Peck, Daniel Coit Gilman, and Frank Moore Colby.
+Initially, The International Cyclopaedia was largely a reprint of Alden's Library of Universal Knowledge, which itself was a reprint of the British Chambers's Encyclopaedia.
+The title was changed to The New International Encyclopedia in 1902, with editors Harry Thurston Peck, Daniel Coit Gilman and Frank Moore Colby.

 The encyclopedia was popular and reprints were made in 1904, 1905, 1907 (corrected and expanded to 20 volumes), 1909 and 1911.
 The 2nd edition appeared from 1914 to 1917 in 24 volumes.
 With Peck and Gilman deceased, Colby was joined by a new editor, Talcott Williams.
 This edition was set up from new type and thoroughly revised.
 It was very strong in biography.